upholding the Indie Code

 Intriguingly, the film was a curious fusion of the dark REVENGERS TRAGEDY with the light THREE BUSINESSMEN, with a dash of FEAR AND LOATHING IN LAS VEGAS and STRAIGHT TO HELL.
 For SEARCHERS 2.0 saw another gringo, Frederick ‘Fred’ Fletcher-perhaps linked to Lynch, and played by Pansullo-meet up with another Latino, Melvino ‘Mel’ Torres-perhaps linked to Gilliam, and played by Zamora-meet up at the beginning of the film again in the El Rey apartments in California, evoking the meeting of King and Reyes in Liverpool at the beginning of THREE BUSINESSMEN.
 Discovering to their surprise while chatting that they were both verbally and emotionally abused by the same intimidating screenwriter, one Franklin Fritz Frobisher-perhaps linked to Spielberg, and played by Richardson-while working as Chen and Le evoking child extras on a Hollywood Western known variously as DOC HOLLIDAY VERSUS BUFFALO BILL and BUFFALO BILL VERSUS DOC HOLLIDAY, they both decided to drive east to John Ford territory in Monument Valley National Park and confront-and perhaps kill- Frobisher there in revenge for their childhood trauma while attending a free showing of DOC BUFFALO VERSUS BILL HOLLIDAY on an outdoor inflatable screen.

 On the way, they picked up Melvino’s daughter, Delilah-the latest feisty, spunky, indignant and indie Coxwoman, and played by Jaclyn Jonet-and her SUV with the ominously twilit license of SUOS812-or was that SUDS812?-to drive them to their vengeful destiny.
-Luckily for all, Delilah helped the twilit trio avoid the deadly ending of REVENGERS TRAGEDY and most other El Pelicullero films by replacing it with a tragicomic Sergio Leone film trivia showdown in the spectacular desertscape of Monument Valley that effectively spoofed the more bloody shootouts of the film art of El Pelicullero and Leone.
+Luckily for all, Delilah helped the twilit trio avoid the deadly ending of REVENGERS TRAGEDY and most other El Pelicullero films by replacing it with a tragicomic three way Sergio Leone film trivia showdown between Fred, Fritz and Mel in the spectacular desertscape of Monument Valley that evoked and spoofed the more bloody shootouts of the film art of El Pelicullero and Leone, particularly the three way duel between Angel Eyes, Blondie and Tuco-played by Lee Van Cleef, Clint Eastwood and Eli Wallach, respectively-that ended the latter’s allegorical film, THE GOOD, THE BAD AND THE UGLY (1966).
 Thus, El Pelicullero freed himself-and perhaps Gilliam, Lynch and Spielberg-from the futile cycle of twilit revenge, allowing them to start anew again.

 For his part, Del Toro implicitly and sympathetically linked El Pelicullero again to Hellboy-played again by Perlman-and helped the film artist with no name release any pointless concerns that he had never won an Oscar statuette by having Hellboy take on and take out an army of golden lookalike CGI warriors in the allegorical film, HELLBOY II: THE GOLDEN ARMY (2009).
 Freeing El Pelicullero to bring his indie life and film art full circle with Balgobin, Barash, Beggs, Berkeley, Jonet, Sandoval, Schloss, Webb, Yeager, Zamora, Zahn McClarnon-who played Rusty Frobisher in SEARCHERS 2.0-and SEARCHERS 2.0 director of photography Steven Fierberg and composer Dan Wool in the twilit, satirical, all green screen, CGI enhanced and SOUTHLAND TALES evoking allegorical film, REPO CHICK (2009), or PIXXI DE LA CHASSE’S BIG ADVENTURE.